Finding Inspiration in my Dogs, in Every Turn

 The question everyone wants to know right away, and the answer I cannot give until all my notes, and tests are concluded.
 Puppy picking is a test of human patience, and the handler and breeder relationship here, requires the utmost trust.

 Many people ask, is birth order important when picking a puppy?
 Is size of the puppy in comparison to the rest of the litter important?
 Can I select my own puppy?
 No, no, and no, are my answers.
-Essentially, both client and I, go over the test results, and we choose together :-)
+Puppies who are going to serious IGP, PSA, RING, and SAR homes are selected first, based on their aptitude for the work involved.
+Then, puppies that are going to companion homes, are selected.

 Birth order does not guarantee the best puppy, if the size of the puppy is a healthy weight, that is what is most important, and when the time comes to choosing your puppy, you have not been the person, looking after, caring for, observing, and testing the litter; I am the person that spent the most time with the puppies, and most capable of predicting the suitability of the puppy for their new home.